dlowe/nnet/README.markdown

 all.tar.gz download from http://www.ioccc.org, excluding mkentry.c.

-The ioccc-0 corpus was obtained by searching https://github.com for "language:c", and using some sed+curl scripting, doing "raw" downloads of the files on the first 10 pages of results whose filenames matched /.*\.c/.
+The ioccc-0 corpus was obtained by searching https://github.com for "language:c", and doing scripted "raw" downloads of the first results whose filenames matched /.*\.c/.

 Results:

  * using these corpora as a training set
- * using pre- and post-obfuscation versions of its own source code as a test set
  * training for 1000 iterations
- * reports that the pre-obfuscation version has 0.NNN probability of being an ioccc winning entry
+ * reports that the pre-obfuscation version of this entry has 0.26 probability of being an ioccc winning entry
- * reports that the post-obfuscation version has 0.NNN probability of being an ioccc winning entry
+ * reports that the post-obfuscation version of this entry has 0.96 probability of being an ioccc winning entry
  * the predictive accuracy is TBD by the outcome of the contest ;)

 (Note: since there's no corpus of *losing* ioccc entries, this really is only